EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - The drug dealer pulls out a gun.
 - The drug dealer shoots at Faith.

-Each atom contains a single action, independent from the fact that some of those actions could be done in parallel to each other.
-By breaking things down into atoms, we can easily identify every time something changes in a scene.
+Each of the above lines contains a single action.

 There are a couple reasons to break out the atoms of a scene:

 - **It’s a good way to determine the length of a scene.** The more actions you have to show, the longer the scene will be.
 Pulling out the atoms also makes it much easier to split up the story into pages (see the next section).

-- **It can help reveal which moments can be merged together and which ones must stand on their own.** (More on this in the “forming panels” section.)
+- **It can help reveal which moments can be merged together and which ones must stand on their own.** Atoms that can occur at the same time are called parallelizable atoms.
+Combining such atoms is often a useful tool for condensing your story and making panels more interesting.
+(More on this in the “forming panels” section.)

+#### The Minimum Set of Atoms

 Now, **you don't need to show absolutely every atom in a scene**.
+A guy picks up a cup.
+He takes a drink.
+He puts down the cup.
+He picks up the newspaper...
+You can imagine how showing every single atom can get extremely boring for the reader.
+(Another tool that can be used intentionally by the way!)

+What's important is that **there's a minimum set of atoms you have to show for a scene to be comprehensible**.
+If you have one panel with two people greeting each other, and the next panel is one guy dead on the floor... you've missed an important atom in the middle explaining what just happened.
+Think of your minimum set as the fewest number of atoms needed for a reader to reasonably be able to fill the gaps in between each element.
+These are the points you MUST hit when paneling the scene.

-Action scenes are more fast paced and so usually skip showing many atoms to match the speed.
-Intimate scenes are slow and can afford to show more atoms.
-Regardless of the pacing, **there's a minimum set of atoms you have to show for a scene to be comprehensible**.
-Figure out that set of atoms and from there you can add more as needed.
+Once you have that minimum set of atoms, you can **add more atoms as needed to enhance the pacing and mood of the story**.
+Action scenes are fast paced, and so are usually written with fewer supplementary/non-essential atoms to match the high speed of the moment.
+Intimate scenes are slow, and can afford to add some more, non-essential, atoms.

 All that said, I found that a lot of this part of the process can be glossed over.
 It’s not really necessary to break absolutely everything down.
 It’s just helpful if you’re struggling with organizing a particular scene.